arthurcw/NWDS_Instacart/README.md

 ![dbscan](./Outputs/DBSCAN_Images/dbscan_72_2.png)
 ##### 3. Hierarchical Clustering
+- In this case, we will use `Agglomerative Clustering` type within this clustering technique.
+In order to have a overview of the dataset, we are using dendrogram to viualize it
+- To compare with K-mean, we will set cluster number as 5
+- There are four popular methods under Agglomerative Clustering type.
+Each slightly different in rules in regards of how to cluster the datapoints.
+We tried each method and found 'Ward' method provide the best clustering result

 #### c.
 Results
 - DBSCAN performed the worst, generating some clusters with very few customers.
 Because of its nature, it also leaves a bunch of customers as outliers and not being grouped.
 - K-Means and Hierarchical Clustering performed similarly.
 We were able to identify specific purchase pattern for each customer group
+- For a better comparison, we made the cluster number equals to 5 for both DBSCAN and Hierachical clustering method.
+However, these method could probably provide a better/different clustering results which might be more suitable for this dataset
 - We settled with 5 clusters/groups from K-Means

 ## 4. Product Recommender / Market Basket Analysis